JakWai01/notes-special-topics-for-web-applications/README.md

 # WASM
 ## WebAssembly

+- Basic definition
+- Why Wasm:
+  - high-performance applications on web-pages with near-native performance
+  - As we will see, it's not a either JS or WASM its a synergy
+  - In the first 10 yrs of JS, it wasn't fast.
+Then, after the JIT got introduced, execution got 10x faster.
+    - New usecases no one ever expected, like server-side programming with Node.js
+  - We may be at another inflection point with WebAssembly
+  - (implement Graphic)
+  - generally: compiled instead of interpreted, which has lots of advantanges (e.g. loops are faster)

 - "Binary instruction format for a **stack-based virtual machine**.
 WebAssembly is designed as a **portable compilation target** for programming languages, enabling deployment on the web for client and server applications." - webassembly.org
 - Add "portable compilation target" graphic (Left side langs, mid wasm, right side target architectures)
 - WASM's website claims that wasm is efficient and fast, safe, open and debuggable and part of the open web platform.
 In the following, we will check those statements for their validity